hackerb9/vt340test/docs/standards/README.md

 In fact, none of the standards in the IR appear to contain components designed for composing into larger characters.
 It is a mysterious lack.
+Even if DEC did not want to standardize their Technical Character Set, wouldn't some other organization do so?
-Was there an unspoken rule?
-If so, it was not that glyphs cannot be designed to connect in two dimensions as there is a character set ([IR155, 1990](IR155-BoxDrawing.pdf)) just for box drawing characters.

-<sub>The first glyphs which are clearly made to connect vertically are
-the line drawing characters in [IR058](IR058-Chinese.pdf), from 1982.
-However, they were included wholesale in a package of 7445 characters from another standard, GB 2312-80.</sub>
+If there was an unspoken rule, it was not that glyphs may only connect one dimensionally.
+There is a character set ([IR155, 1990](IR155-BoxDrawing.pdf)) just for box drawing characters to make 2-D diagrams.
+(The first glyphs which are clearly made to connect vertically are the line drawing characters in [IR058](IR058-Chinese.pdf), from 1982.
+They were included wholesale in a package of 7445 characters from another standard, GB 2312-80.)

 </details>